 Many people dream of the beauty of white, soft and fluffy snow, but yet there are those who are suffering from the cold harsh winter.

-Among the signs or symptoms that can have a big impact on health when winter arrives include dry and flaky skin, hypothermia, ‘frostbite’ or burns, heart attacks, and more.
+Extreme cold weather can give a big impact on health during the winter season including dry and flaky skin, hypothermia, frostbite or burns, and heart attack.

 Islamic Relief’s Response

 The Winter Appeal Campaign is an annual project conducted by Islamic Relief to alleviate the suffering of affected communities such as internally displaced persons (IDPs), refugees in neighbouring countries, and orphans in the Middle East, Eastern Europe, and Asia.

 Therefore, to support this effort, Islamic Relief Malaysia has specifically launched the Winter Appeal campaign from 1 January to 28 February 2023 with a target of RM200,000.

 This campaign will benefit those affected by the harsh winter in Lebanon which includes the local people, Syrian and Palestinian refugees in Baalbek El Hermel, Bekaa, Akkar, and Nabatiyeh, Lebanon.